 Before moving forward with the actual content you need to define why you’re doing it?
-The utmost goal of content is to influence buyer’s decisions but you may have other objectives in mind, so take notice.
+The utmost goal of content is to influence the buyer’s decisions, but you may have other objectives in mind, so take notice.

 Some common content marketing goals include:

 - Lead generation

 - More website visitors